Zone Look-up Map

 Eligibility for Rezoning |

-For all other zone districts, the IDO uses the size and complexity of a project as thresholds for the level of review needed to establish the decision process and the decision-maker.
+For all other zone districts, the IDO uses the size and complexity of a project as the threshold for the level of review needed to establish the decision process and the decision-maker.

 The IDO identifies three different kinds of decisions:

-- Administrative Decisions (i.e. decided by staff based on objective regulations)
+- Administrative Decisions (decided by staff based on objective regulations)

-- Decisions requiring a public meeting or hearing (i.e. decided by a decision-making body based on objective regulations)
+- Decisions requiring a public meeting or hearing (decided by a decision-making body based on objective regulations)

-- Policy Decisions (i.e. decided by a discretionary decision-making body based on policy, as well as objective regulations)
+- Policy Decisions (decided by a discretionary decision-making body based on policy, as well as objective regulations)

 The IDO sets out these three types of review/approval processes in Table 6-1-1.
-More notice is required for decisions requiring public meetings/hearings than administrative decisions so that public input can be taken for the larger, more complex development decisions.
-Lots of notice is required for policy decisions, which take place a public hearings where public input is a key component of the decision-making process by discretionary decision-making bodies.
+More notice is required for decisions requiring public meetings/hearings than administrative decisions, so that public input can be taken for larger and more complex development decisions.
+Lots of notice is required for policy decisions, which take place through public hearings where public input is a key component of the decision-making process by discretionary decision-making bodies.

 In order to justify a request or provide comments to decision-makers, it is important to respond to the review/decision criteria in the Specific Procedures for each type of decision.